Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit and sync features/README.md

 ## How to use the sample

-Pan and zoom to position the red rectangle around the area you want to take offline.
-Click "Generate geodatabase" to take the area offline.
+Pan and zoom to position the red rectangle around the area to be taken offline.
+Tap "Generate geodatabase" to take the area offline.
 When complete, the map will update to only show the offline area.
-To edit features, click to select a feature, and click again anywhere else on the map to move the selected feature to the clicked location.
-To sync the edits with the feature service, click the "Sync geodatabase" button.
+To edit features, tap to select a feature, and tap again anywhere else on the map to move the selected feature to the clicked location.
+To sync the edits with the feature service, tap the "Sync geodatabase" button.

 ## How it works

-1. Create a `GeodatabaseSyncTask` from a URL to a feature service.
+1. Create a geodatabase sync task from a URL to a feature service.
-2. Use `createDefaultGenerateGeodatabaseParametersAsync()` on the geodatabase sync task to create `GenerateGeodatabaseParameters`, passing in an `Envelope` extent as the parameter.
+2. Generate the geodatabase sync task to create geodatabase parameters by passing in an envelope extent as the parameter.
-3. Create a `GenerateGeodatabaseJob` from the `GeodatabaseSyncTask` using `generateGeodatabaseAsync(...)`, passing in the parameters and a path to where the geodatabase should be downloaded locally.
+3. Create a geodatabase job, passing in the parameters and a path to where the geodatabase should be downloaded locally.
-4. Start the job and get the result `Geodatabase`.
+4. Start the job and get a geodatabase as a result.
 5. Load the geodatabase and get its feature tables.
 Create feature layers from the feature tables and add them to the map's operational layers collection.
-6. Create `SyncGeodatabaseParameters` and set the sync direction.
+6. Set the sync direction.
-7. Create a `SyncGeodatabaseJob` from `GeodatabaseSyncTask` using `.syncGeodatabaseAsync(...)` passing in the parameters and geodatabase as arguments.
+7. Create geodatabase job passing in the parameters and geodatabase as arguments.
 8. Start the sync job to synchronize the edits.

 ## Relevant API

-* FeatureLayer
+* AGSFeatureLayer
-* FeatureTable
+* AGSFeatureTable
-* GenerateGeodatabaseJob
+* AGSGenerateGeodatabaseJob
-* GenerateGeodatabaseParameters
+* AGSGenerateGeodatabaseParameters
-* GeodatabaseSyncTask
+* AGSGeodatabaseSyncTask
-* SyncGeodatabaseJob
+* AGSSyncGeodatabaseJob
-* SyncGeodatabaseParameters
+* AGSSyncGeodatabaseParameters
-* SyncLayerOption
+* AGSSyncLayerOption

 ## About the data